iiinnniii/elevation-app/README.md

 Generally this will be the approach you will use most often during development.

 1. Open two `bash` terminals within Visual Studio Code wich is running the Dev Container
-2. First terminal: `npm run dev -- --host 0.0.0.0`
+2. First terminal: `pnpm run dev --host 0.0.0.0`
 3. Specify `REMOTE_URL="<network-ip>"` within `.env.e2e-test.local`.
 For `<network-ip>` use the Network IP address which Vite does show at step 2.
 For example: `REMOTE_URL="172.17.0.2"`
 4. Specify `PORT="5173"` within `.env.e2e-test.local`
-5. Second terminal: Run the E2E test via `npm run test` or `npm run cy:open`
+5. Second terminal: Run the E2E test via `pnpm run test` or `pnpm run cy:open`

 #### Running the tests from within the Dev Container against the App running in a Docker container